ctlee/BioChemCoRe-2018/docs/system-prep/tutorial.md

 Click the boxes to select the following options:

-Assign bond orders:	assigns whether each bond is a single or double bond Add Hydrogens: 	hydrogens are not resolved, so we have to add them back Remove original hydrogens: delete any resloved hydrogens from the X-ray structure Create disulfide bonds:
+- Assign bond orders:							assigns whether each bond is a single or double bond
+- Add Hydrogens: 								hydrogens are not resolved, so we have to add them back
+- Remove original hydrogens: 					delete any resloved hydrogens from the X-ray structure
+- Create disulfide bonds:
-Convert selenomethionines to methionines: Selenomethionine is used for phasing (not biologically relevant) Fill in missing side chains using Prime:		this structure has both missing side chains and loops.
+- Convert selenomethionines to methionines: 		Selenomethionine is used for phasing (not biologically relevant)
+- Fill in missing side chains using Prime:		this structure has both missing side chains and loops.
 Prime will fill them in.
-Fill in missing loops using Prime:
+- Fill in missing loops using Prime:
-Cap termini:
+- Cap termini:
-Delete waters...:		delete waters beyond 5 A, we will further filter later.
+- Delete waters...:								delete waters beyond 5 A, we will further filter later.

 Next, click preprocess.
+You should see a pop-up asking for a .fasta ..

 Prime will take a couple of minutes to run and the results will be incorporated into the Workspace automatically.
 After this is complete you can “View Problems”, “Protein Reports”, and the “Ramachandran Plot”, these tools give you an idea of what potential issues to lookout for when preparing your structure.

 TODO: Image of Import and process pane of prep wizard